AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/ibm-db2.md

 | `username` | The username used to connect to the DB2 database. |
 | `password` | The password for the user account you specified for the username. |

-For more information about getting started refer to [this DB2 document](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.doc/connecting/connect_credentials.html).
+For more information about getting started, refer to [this DB2 document](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.doc/connecting/connect_credentials.html).

 ## Connect your IBM DB2 account